provable-things/ptokens-core/README.md

 __Action:__

-Submit an BTC block & its transactions to the core.
+Submit a BTC block to the core.
 The submission material must also include an array of deposit information for `p2sh` addresses.
 NOTE: The core must first have been initialized!

 ➔ `block_json_string` Format: